Short answer: It depends.

 What if you’re just in your own backyard, with easy access to a heated room and warm food and beverages?

 Again, it depends.

-When’s the last time you put down pesticide on your lawn?
-How is the air pollution in your neighborhood?
+When’s the last time someone put down pesticide on your lawn?
+How is the air pollution in your area?

-The best way to get water from snow is to melt it in a pot over a stove, and then bring it to a boil for a few minutes to kill any harmful bacteria.
-But where’s the fun in that?
+The safest way to get water from snow is to melt it in a pot over a stove, and then bring it to a boil for a few minutes to kill any harmful bacteria.

 Can you eat snow?
-If you haven’t put out toxic fertilizer or pesticides, and if the pollution in your area isn’t too bad, then the answer is “most likely, in small amounts, yes.”
+If you can find freshly fallen snow that is clean of dirt and debris and animal droppings, and if no one has put out toxic fertilizer or pesticides, and if the pollution in your area isn’t too bad, then the answer is “most likely, in small amounts, yes.”

 Inspire Leadership, Foster Values: Donate to Scouting

 When you give to Scouting, you are making it possible for young people to have extraordinary opportunities that will allow them to embrace their true potential and become the remarkable individuals they are destined to be.Donate Today